Edwincai0429/Datafarming/README.md

 #### OS X

-On an OS X machine, you need to update the PATH environment variable by editing the `.bash_profile` configuration file that resides in your home directory.
+On an OS X machine, you need to update the PATH environment variable by editing your `.bash_profile` configuration file, which resides in your home directory.

+Note that:

+  1. you can display "hidden" files such as .bash_profile from the "File -> Open" menu of most text editors by typing "Command-Shift-." (note the period at the end!) to make the hidden files visible;

+  2. the symbol '~' is a Unix shorthand for your home directory; and

+  3. in the following example, you must change ***all*** references to the location if you download your copy to a different name or location.

 As an example, if these scripts were downloaded to `~/datafarmingrubyscripts` you can use your favorite text editor to add the following lines to `~/.bash_profile`:

     if [ -d ~/datafarmingrubyscripts ]; then
       PATH="${PATH}:~/datafarmingrubyscripts"